-And before starting to build the solution, reach out to some prospective customers and ask them about their hardships, use them as your R&D throughout the entire process.
-You can use survey tools like Qualaroo and Proprof’s Survey Maker to gather feedback from your potential customers and gain actionable insights
+And before starting to build the solution, reach out to some prospective customers and ask them about their hardships, and use them as your R&D throughout the entire process.
+You can use survey tools like Qualaroo and Proprof’s Survey Maker to gather feedback from your potential customers and gain actionable insights.

 - What problem is your software solving

 - Who’s your core target audience

 - What makes you different from your competitors

 - The main differentiating features of your product

 This should allow you to detect any weaknesses and inconsistencies in your idea and vision in the early stages of product development.
 Market research is a great way to test your hypothesis and gather valuable insights into customers’ unanswered needs.